-As alluded to, the petition stage is the first step in the whole F3 visa application process.
-The sponsor must complete the petition which is Form I-130 Petition for Alien Relative.
-The sponsor must also pay a fee which, at the time of writing, is $535.
+As mentioned previously, the petition stage is the first step in the whole F3 visa application process.
+The sponsor must complete the petition Form I-130 (Petition for Alien Relative).
+The sponsor must also pay a fee of $535.

 The sponsor must send their petition to the USCIS.
-The petition goes through the U.S. Department of Homeland Security and will be processed once the sponsor has paid the fee.
+The petition then goes through the U.S. Department of Homeland Security where it will be processed once the sponsor has paid the fee.

 If the petition is rejected, the sponsor will be notified of the reasons for the rejection.
-They will be given the opportunity to adjust the petition to account for any mistakes and to add any required information.
-The sponsor can then resubmit the petition.
+They will be given the opportunity to adjust the petition to account for any mistakes and add any required information.
+Then, the sponsor can resubmit the petition.

 If the petition is accepted, the documents will be sent to the NVC.
 The NVC will then send the foreign applicants a packet of information and documents with full instructions on the next steps in the process.